NAP TRANSITIONS: how and when your baby will drop their naps

 You may have reached a point where your baby is finally napping well in the day or sleeping well at night (or both!).
 They have consolidated their day sleep into three regular naps and you feel like you’ve nailed this baby sleep game.

 BUT, just when you think everything is going well, all of a sudden things go awry.
 Your baby starts fighting going to bed or they start waking more overnight or they start waking at 5 AM!

 What is going on?!

 If you can rule out causes like over or under tiredness, hunger, room conditions or sickness and your baby is in the age brackets specified further down this article, you are left with the likelihood that it might be time to drop a nap.

-Dropping a nap is no easy feat, this transition happens over time.
-Babies need to decrease their amount of naps incrementally, but that won’t happen on its own as babies and toddlers still need your guidance to help ease these changes.
+Dropping a nap is no quick and easy feat, this transition takes time.
+To ease this transition, babies need to decrease their naps incrementally, but that won’t happen on its own.
+Your baby or toddler will still need your guidance when it comes to regulating their naps.

-And remember, naps are good for children!
-It’s important not to feel pressured to drop a nap at the ‘right’ time.
-A University of Colorado Boulder researcher, Assistant Professor Monique LeBourgeois, says that in fact, many young children today are not getting enough sleep.
+It’s also important that you don’t feel pressured to drop a nap at the ‘right’ time - especially when it comes to toddlers dropping their nap altogether.
+University of Colorado Boulder researcher, Assistant Professor Monique LeBourgeois, says that many young children today are not getting enough sleep.
 Her research showed that toddlers who miss only a single daily nap show more anxiety, less joy and interest and a poorer understanding of how to solve problems.
 “For toddlers, daytime naps are one way of making sure their 'sleep tanks' are set to full each day."

-However, if you feel it’s definitely time to drop a nap, then a way of helping your wee one is by implementing a nap routine - this will help you to know when the transitions happen and how to handle them.
+However, if you feel it’s definitely time to drop a nap, then one way of helping your little one to do this is by implementing a consistent nap routine - this will help you to know when these nap transitions are due to happen and how to handle them.

 Read our article about routines and why they don’t suck here.